madetech/blog/posts/9_techniques_to_improve_software_quality.md

 A structure such as this is likely to result in a reduction of quality over time, both in staffing a team with less experienced engineers, and in the removal of any sort of ownership.

 A model we've found to work better involves pulling together teams with differing levels of skills.
-It helps to add another string to the more experienced engineers bows in helping to mentor the less experienced team members, and ensures that experience is spread across the organisation.
+More experienced engineers often enjoy the opportunity to mentor less experienced team members, and it ensures that experience is spread equally among teams.

 If the nature of the maintenance work on your product suite means that you feel more experienced engineers aren't delivering enough value in delivering this work, it's worth considering how the work can be changed.
 If there's lots of manual, repetitive work in maintenance - can your maintenance team build tools to automate this?